-Figure 3.
+Figure 4.
 Total lengths (cm) of Bull Trout measured via two different methods.
-Upper panel shows unfiltered DIDSON length measurements of Bull Trout among sites.
-Lower panel shows Bull Trout length measurements aggregated among sites.
+Upper panel shows unfiltered DIDSON length measurements of Bull Trout across deployments.
+Lower panel shows Bull Trout length measurements aggregated among deployments.
 Filtered DIDSON measurements (n = 47) indicate estimates that were filtered to provide a conservative estimate of Bull Trout length (see Methods).
 Field estimates of Bull Trout (n = 327) were obtained from previous studies done in the same system (Furey and Hinch 2017; Furey et al. 2015; Kanigan 2019).
+Points are jittered for visibility.
 Lines in the middle of the boxplots represent the median, the left and right edges represent the 25th and 75th percentile respectively, and the whiskers represent values 1.5-times the interquartile range.
 Black dashed lines represent the minimum (41 cm) and maximum (79.5 cm) sizes of Bull Trout measured in the field.